 Cost of living in New Zealand

-The cost of living in New Zealand is high, especially in cities such as Auckland, which is the commercial centre of the country and where majority of the population lives.
+The cost of living in New Zealand is high, especially in cities such as Auckland, which is the commercial centre of the country and where the majority of the population lives.
 Accommodation is expensive and, due to high import costs, so are groceries and general goods that are not locally produced.
-Despite this high cost of living however, people in New Zealand enjoy high living standards.
+Despite this high cost of living, people in New Zealand enjoy high living standards.